 Learn about California benchmarking and disclosure policies

-Depending on the size and location of their buildings, building owners may be required to benchmark a building using ENERGY STAR® Portfolio Manager and to disclose the energy use results of the building.
+For building owners required to benchmark their building using ENERGY STAR® Portfolio Manager to disclose the energy usage:

 The San Francisco Existing Commercial Buildings Energy Performance Ordinance requires non-residential building owners in San Francisco to benchmark and disclose results annually.
 Get details about this ordinance.
 Visit Existing Commercial Buildings Energy Performance Ordinance.

 Understand how we keep our customers' personal information safe

 If you have any questions about the benchmarking program at PG&E, please contact us.

 Get data from other utilities